DiscordCSL/DiscordCSL/README.md

   *Note: Waiting time will vary because this is only maintained by me*

-  *Note 2 owo uwu: **I WILL NOT ACCEPT DMS ABOUT SUBMISSIONS**, [submissions must be submitted as an issue](https://github.com/kckarnige/custom-server-logos/issues) (This goes for pure CSS submissions too)*
+  *Note 2 owo uwu: **I WILL NOT ACCEPT DMS ABOUT SUBMISSIONS**, [submissions must be submitted as an issue](https://github.com/kckarnige/custom-server-logos/issues) or [in the submissions channel of the Discord server](https://discord.gg/Cy9bJu6ARw)*

-  <li>Submitted logos must be a <strong>405h by 1750w vector file</strong> and saved as <strong>38h by 164w in SVG format</strong> or you must submit custom CSS</li>
+  <li>Submitted logos must be a <strong>38h by 164w in SVG or GIF format,</strong> or you must submit pure custom CSS (Can only change the server title)</li>
-  <li>Submitted logos must be downloadable files or hosted on Imgur, GitHub, or Discord (Anything else will be warned)</li>
+  <li>Submitted logos must be downloadable files or hosted on Imgur, GitHub or GitHub Pages, or Discord, anything else will be asked to be changed</li>
   <li>You must submit your server ID (If you don't know how to get this https://google.it, it's not too hard)</li>

-  ### If one of these requirements are not met, after 48 hours your request will be closed and/or ignored

   #### Pure CSS submissions are also accepted (No more than 12 lines, CSS imports are ONLY allowed for fonts, you will be warned to remove or modify it _once and only once_ if the CSS import messes with Discord's CSS, asside from the server logo)